jia1217/ParallelProgammingLabs/docs/Labs/Lab2_uart.md

 #### Write the checkpoint in order to analyze the results without going through the actual synthesis process.

 * Select *File > Checkpoint > Write* to save the processed design so it can be opened later for further analysis.
-A dialog box will appear showing the default name of the file in the current project directory.Click *OK*.
+A dialog box will appear showing the default name of the file in the current project directory.
+Click *OK*.

 #### Change the synthesis settings to flatten the design.
 Re-synthesize the design and analyze the results.